I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 And we deserve to be hit, General Powell.

-Democrats have said that because we are stealing all the world's resources, and terrorism are poor.
+Democrats have said that because we are stealing all the world's resources and terrorism are poor.

-Terrorists are poor because of us, and we support Israel.
+Terrorists are poor because of us.

-They have a right to be mad, and we should understand why they're mad.
+They have a right to be mad.

 That's the kind of people running these positions now.

-This Brennan guy.
+This Brennan guy?

 I mean, you know, a lot of people have accountants, but they steal sometimes.

-Just because you got the position filled.
+Just because you got the position filled doesn't necessarily.

-His Here's another way, uh, ladies and gentlemen.
+Here's another way, ladies and gentlemen.

 Probably the best way to understand the mindset of the left and their commitment to things is a fact of information that I bet many of you do not know.